-However, this web site, the "old" web site, singlesexschools.org, continues to receive more than 100,000 hits a month.
+This web site, the "old" web site singlesexschools.org, continues to receive more than 100,000 hits a month.

-Since the founding of NASSPE/NACE in 2002, there has been a resurgence of interest in single-sex public education
+Since the founding of NASSPE/NACE in 2002, there has been a resurgence of interest in all-girls or all-boys public education

 in the United States.